-The opening bell of the NYSE rings at 9:30 a.m. eastern time, while the closing bell rings at 4:00 p.m. eastern time.
+The opening bell of the NYSE rings at 9:30 a.m. eastern time, while the closing bell rings at 4 p.m. eastern time.
 This tradition began in 1870 with a Chinese gong.
 In 1903, when the NYSE moved to its current location, it switched to brass bells.
-Since these hours are on East Coast time, that means financial advisers on the West Coast have to start their day at 6:30 am in the summer.
-(Source: NYSE History)
+Since these hours are on East Coast time, financial advisers on the West Coast must start their day at 6:30 a.m. in the summer.

 The NYSE is closed for nine American holidays, including: New Year's Day, Martin Luther King Day, Washington's Birthday, Good Friday, Memorial Day, Independence Day (July 4), Labor Day, Thanksgiving Day (fourth Thursday in November) and Christmas (December 25).
-In addition, the NYSE closes at 1:00 pm ET the day after Thanksgiving (Black Friday), the day before Independence Day (July 3), and Christmas Eve day (December 24). .
+In addition, the NYSE closes at 1:00 pm ET on Black Friday, the day before Independence Day (July 3), and Christmas Eve day (December 24).

 The NYSE began on May 17, 1792, under a buttonwood tree at 68 Wall Street.
 Twenty-four brokers and merchants signed the aptly-named Buttonwood Agreement to outline the rules for trading securities.
 The first stock listed on this exchange was the Bank of New York.
 The founders named their organization the New York Stock & Exchange Board, which they shortened to the New York Stock Exchange in 1863.
 There were only 1,366 traders.
 They were all men until 1967, when Muriel Siebert became the first woman who was allowed to trade.